-Kelly Dingee is a Strategic Recruiting Manager for Staffing Advisors.
-She has extensive sourcing experience having worked for AIRS, as a Sourcing Researcher/Technical Writer, performed contract sourcing for Thales Communications, Inc., and got hers start in the profession while a full life cycle recruiter at Acterna (now known as JDSU).
+Kelly Dingee is a Senior Manager, Global Talent Acquisition for Marriott International.
+She has extensive sourcing experience having worked for Staffing Advisors (retained search), AIRS (training!) and Thales Communications, Inc., (cleared/telecom) and got her start in the profession while a full life cycle recruiter at Acterna (now known as Viavi).
 Lucky for Kelly, she had a boss who could see the potential of sourcing candidates from the web, and in 1998, she stepped into a newly created sourcing role.
 No truth to the rumor that she has a side business to help you push your resume to the top of Google search results…

 10.5 QUESTIONS WITH KELLY DINGEE